 As well, subsistence hunting and fishing is important for food, social and ceremonial purposes.
 There are approximately 400 traplines that overlap the FMA area.
-Some of these trap lines are used recreationally, while others are used to provide a livelihood.
-Trap lines and hunting and fishing locales were not designated HCV.
+Some of these traplines are used recreationally, while others are used to provide a livelihood.
+Traplines and hunting and fishing locales were not designated HCV.

 While other areas of Alberta attract tourists from around the world, there is limited tourism in this part of Alberta, and none of the existing tourism facilities are affected by forestry operations.
-Forestry operations consider local impacts through appropriate mitigative measures and the Operating Ground Rules.
+Forestry operations consider local impacts through appropriate mitigative measures and Operating Ground Rules.

-Non-timber Forest Values
+Non-timber Forest Values17

 Plants, including those used for food and medicine, were assessed as potential HCVs.
 As mentioned above, berry picking is no longer done on a commercial scale, but it is a culturally important activity for Indigenous peoples.
 Berry patches are maintained at the landscape level via Al-Pac's ecosystem-based management approach to forest management.
-Culturally important plants will be captured on an ongoing basis through engagement and consultation with communities as site-specific cultural values (see <a href="element-ng-l
+Culturally important plants will be captured on an ongoing basis through engagement and consultation with communities as site-specific cultural values (see element 18) but berries were not considered as an HCV here, as they cannot be considered a significant source of livelihoods.